 Examination (to be downloaded, completed, and submitted in 24 hours)

 Learners will be required to review a real-life scenario and answer theoretical and practical questions on environmental management.

 Learners will be required to assess environmental aspects and impacts in their chosen workplace.

 Both assessments will be marked by NEBOSH.

 To complete the unit assessments for this qualification, you must have completed the course with a NEBOSH accredited Learning Partner who will then register you for the assessment.

-The EMC1 examination for this qualification will take place once a quarter and the following dates are confirmed:
+EMC1 - This is a digital assessment which can be taken remotely.
+Learners will have 24 hours to access, complete and submit their paper, starting from 11am (UK time) on the examination date.
+Examinations for this qualification will take place once a quarter and the following dates are confirmed:

 Your Learning Partner will provide you with information on submission dates for the EMC2 practical assessment.

 All results for assessments should be received within 50 working days from the date of the examination or submission of the practical assessment.
 The specific date is written on your examination entry confirmation